-Description The subjects comprise a two storey end terraced house which was originally built for the local authority.
-Accommodation The Accommodation comprises - Ground floor - Entrance vestibule, living room and kitchen.

-First floor - Landing, shower room and two bedrooms.

-Gross internal floor area (m2) 79 -------------------------------- ----

-Neighbourhood and location The property is situated in a residential area in the town of Forres.
+Description The subjects comprise an extended end-terraced bungalow.
+Accommodation The Accommodation comprises - Entrance vestibule, two bedrooms, living room, bathroom and kitchen.
+Gross internal floor area (m2) 57 Neighbourhood and location The property is situated in a residential area in the coastal town of Burghead.
 Surrounding properties are of similar age and character.
-Usual amenities and transport links are available within a reasonable distance.
+There are limited amenities nearby, however a wider range of facilities can be found in the towns of Elgin and Forres.

-Age 56 years.
+Age 121 years.

 Weather It was dry at the time of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneyhead is of rendered masonry construction, dressed in lead flashings, where visible from ground level.
+The chimneyheads are of stone construction, with clay pots and dressed in mortar flashings, where visible from ground level.

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and covered with concrete interlocking tiles.
-Access into the roof space is via a ceiling hatch located on the landing.
-Insulation material has been laid between and over the joists.
+The roof is pitched, timber framed and covered with slates.
+Access into the roof space is via a ceiling hatch located in the second bedroom.
+The roof space has been partially boarded and has insulation material laid.
+The kitchen and bathroom extension are under a flat roof which we are advised was replaced two years ago.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater discharge is via uPVC gutters and downpipes.
+Rainwater discharge is via uPVC and cast iron gutters and downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick/blockwork construction, rendered externally.
-On the upper floor level, the walls are clad with hung tiles.
-Subfloor ventilation was noted in the form of air vents to the front and rear elevation.
-We have been advised cavity wall fill insulation has been installed at some stage.
+The main external walls are of a pointed solid stone construction.
+The rear extension appears to be of cavity brick/blockwork construction, rendered externally.
+Subfloor ventilation was noted to the rear elevation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed upvc.
-The front door is of timber construction with glazed inserts and the patio doors are of an aluminium type construction and double glazed.
-External decorations Visually inspected
+The windows and doors are of a double glazed upvc.
+There is a velux window located in the first bedroom.
+The fascia boards (gutter boards) at the eaves of the roof are timber and upvc.